-Computer Science covers the theory and practice behind the design and implementation of computer and information systems.
+Studying Computer Science involves learning the theory and practice of how to design and implement computer and information systems.
 Students not only learn computer programming, but they also learn more abstract skills for representing, processing, managing, and analyzing information (data) and computation.
-A fundamental building block is the study of algorithms.
+A key component is the study of algorithms.
 An algorithm presents a detailed sequence of actions solving a particular task.
-A computer program is the implementation of an algorithm in a specific programming language, which enables a computer to execute the algorithm.
-Software generally refers to a computer program or a set of related computer programs.
+A computer program is just the implementation of an algorithm in a specific programming language, which enables a computer to execute the algorithm.

 A degree in Computer Science offers excellent job prospects.
-As the use of computers and specialized software plays a crucial role in business, science, and our personal life, computer science graduates are in high demand.
-Computer scientists find jobs in software development, consulting, research, and project management.
+As the use of computers and specialized software plays a crucial role in business, science, and our personal life, our graduates are in high demand.
+Computer scientists find jobs not only in software development, but aso in consulting, research, and project management.
 As computer scientists often develop the software for a specific application domain (e.g., business, engineering, medicine), they must be prepared and willing to get to know their application area.
 Similarly, those who are specialized in another area can always benefit from knowing more about computing.
 Even just a few courses in Computer Science can give one a large edge in approaching problems that involve computing, understanding how to solve them, and how to communicate with computing experts.